Question-Answering Dense Video Events: Introduction

-With \datasetname, we first benchmark the prominent MLLMs~\cite{wang2023internvid, yu2024self, momeni2023verbs, suris2023vipergpt, zhang2023simple, kim2024image} that perform well in popular videoQA about single global events, but find that their performances drop significantly, especially on the \datasetname~subsets that features denser events and longer videos.
-This reflects the models' severe deficiency in understanding dense-events long videos and in faithful reasoning for question answering.
-For improvement, we propose a training-free MLLM approach \modelname. \modelname~performs dense video-event QA by first detecting from the video multiple events and then reason over the events to achieve QA.
-To solve the aforementioned challenges, we incorporates three specific strategies: 1) hierarchical dense event captioning to detect the dense events at multiple temporal scales, 2) temporal event contextualizing and memorizing to capture long-term event dependency and to facilitate event-grounded QA, and 3) self-consistency checking to anchor or rectify the answers with regard to the grounded event moments.

-We evaluate \modelname~on \datasetname, and for better comparison, we also extend our experiments to the recent NExT-GQA \cite{xiao2023can}.
-We achieve accuracy increases of 4.1\% and 6.6\% over the state-of-the-arts (SoTAs) on \datasetname~for QA with and without grounding respectively.
-Also, we improve GQA accuracy on NExT-GQA by 3.7\%.
-Further ablation experiments validate \modelname's strength and its particular designs for dense-event and long-form video QA.
-Additionally, we share our investigation of other alternative implementations for \modelname, \eg~different MLLMs for captioners and QA models, and highlight the crucial importance of large models for success.
+For improvement, we propose \modelname, a training-free MLLM approach for dense video-event QA.
+To solve the aforementioned challenges, we incorporate three specific strategies: 1) hierarchical dense event captioning to detect the dense events at multiple temporal scales, 2) temporal event contextualizing and memorizing to capture long-term event dependency and to facilitate event-grounded QA, and 3) self-consistency checking to anchor or rectify the answers with regard to the grounded event moments. \modelname achieves accuracy increases of 4.8\% and 6.9\% over state-of-the-art on \datasetname~for QA with and without grounding, respectively.
+It also improves GQA accuracy on NExT-GQA~\cite{xiao2023can} by 2.1\%.
+Further ablation and in-depth analyses of different event densities and video lengths validate \modelname's strength and its particular designs for dense-event and long-form video QA.
+Additionally, we share our investigation of alternative implementations for \modelname, \eg~different MLLMs for captioners and QA models, and highlight the crucial importance of large models for success.

-To summarize, our contributions are as follows: \begin{itemize} \item We propose question answering dense video events to challenge MLLMs in comprehending and reasoning the dense events in long videos.
-Accordingly, we construct \datasetname~dataset to facilitate the study.
+To summarize, our contributions are as follows: \begin{itemize} \item We propose question-answering dense video events to challenge MLLMs in comprehending and reasoning the dense events in long videos and construct the \datasetname~dataset to facilitate the study.

-\item We propose \modelname, a training-free MLLM approach that performs grounded question-answering on dense video events by highlighting three dedicated components of hierarchical dense-event captioning, event contextualizing and memorizing, and self-consistency checking.
+\item We propose \modelname, a training-free MLLM approach that performs grounded question-answering on dense video events with three dedicated components: hierarchical dense-event captioning, event contextualizing and memorizing, and self-consistency checking.

-\item We achieve new SoTA zero-shot results on both \datasetname~and NExT-GQA, surpassing the previous SoTAs profoundly by 4.1\% and 3.7\%, respectively. \end{itemize}
+\item We achieve new SoTA zero-shot results on both \datasetname~and NExT-GQA, surpassing the previous SoTAs profoundly by 4.8\% and 2.1\%, respectively. \end{itemize}